 Godly Play allows practitioners to make relevant and personal theological meaning.

 Godly Play nurtures participants to larger dimensions of belief and faith through wondering and play.

 In our Godly Play classes, we present God’s Story to our children through play-sets with wooden figures and other materials.
 The children are then invited to respond to God through wondering, play, art, and feast experiences.
 Our curriculum includes Young Children & Worship and Following Jesus by Sonia M. Stewart and Jerome Berryman and The Complete Guide to Godly Play, Volumes 2-6.

 Worship is an intergenerational experience at Grandin Court Baptist.
 We love to include children in worship!
 We encourage parents to bring children of all ages to at least part of worship to include them in the body of Christ.
 The more children feel a part of worship now, the more likely they are continue to participate in worship as teens and adults.
 Each Sunday, we provide a Time for Young Disciples (TFYD) where the children come forward to hear God’s Story presented just for them.

-Once children begin Kindergarten they remain in the worship service.
-The Children’s Minister leads a yearly Worship Class for rising Kindergartners in August to help them transition to full-time worshiping.
+The Children’s Coordinator leads a yearly Worship Class for rising Kindergartners in August to help children continue to grow in their understanding and participation in worship.
 Each child receives a worship bag containing items that help them respond to and interact with worship.